1 Heidke Street, Avoca QLD 4670, Australia

 The next step in a comprehensive hearing evaluation is speech testing starting with Speech Reception Thresholds (SRTs).
 This is when you are presented with a series of 2 syllable words that decrease in volume.
 The goal is to identify the softest level of speech, in decibels, that you can barely understand.

 After SRTs are determined, Word Recogntion Testing is completed.
 Using recorded words, not live speech, you are presented with 1 syllable words at a fully audible level to determine your percentage of speech understanding.
-The higher these percentages are, the better you are at comprehending speech, and the better you are expected to perform with hearing aids.

 Speech in Noise (SIN) and Auditory contrast Testing (ACT)